abpframework/abp/docs/en/Tutorials/Part-9.md

 ![bookstore-authors-page](images/bookstore-authors-page.png)

 The page is fully working except *New author* and *Actions/Edit* since we haven't implemented them yet.

+> **Tip**: If you run the `.DbMigrator` console application after defining a new permission, it automatically grants these new permissions to the admin role and you don't need to manually grant the permissions yourself.

 ## Create Modal